Tax changes weaken case for new Pfizer bid, says AstraZeneca CEO

-LONDON (Reuters) - Recent U.S. tax changes have weakened the case for companies like Pfizer (PFE.N) to shift their tax bases overseas by striking so-called tax inversion deals, according to AstraZeneca’s (AZN.L) chief executive.
+LONDON, Nov 6 (Reuters) - Recent U.S. tax changes have weakened the case for companies like Pfizer to shift their tax bases overseas by striking so-called tax inversion deals, according to AstraZeneca’s chief executive.

 AstraZeneca fended off a $118 billion takeover bid from its larger U.S. rival in May but there is speculation Pfizer may return after Nov.
 26, when it is allowed to make a fresh public offer under British takeover rules.